scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 **Disadvantages**

 * Must be compiled
-* Requires an additional library
+* Requires an additional library ( but only at build time, at this problem can be overcome by shipping the generated C files)

 Example
 -------